amirongit/notecode/algebra.md

 - overall form is `ax + b = c` such that `a != 0`
 - 'b' & 'c' are constants, 'a' is coefficient & non-zero
 #### Additive inverse property
-- any number plus its opposite is equal zero
+- any number plus its opposite is equal to 0
 #### Additive identity property
-- any number in addition to zero is equal to itself
+- any number in addition to 0 is equal to itself

 ### Multiplication property
 - both sides of an equation are multiplied by the same non-zero constant without changing the final solution